0xKayala/OpenRedirector/README.md

 # Install OpenRedirector

 ## Note:
 Download the Tools `ParamSpider` and `OpenRedireX` in order to use our `OpenRedirector` Tool without any issues.
 Links of those tools are provided in the above section.
-Make sure you download both the tools into the same directory and open our `OpenRedirector` tool with any editor and check the paths are matching to the location of the tools `ParamSpider` and `OpenRedireX`.
+Make sure you download both the tools into the same directory and open `OpenRedirector.sh` file with any editor and check the paths are matching to the location of the tools `ParamSpider` and `OpenRedireX`.
 If the paths are not matching then change them according to the tool paths of location on your pc as shown in the below example.

 ### For Example: